Most owners know they should ask for reviews. The hard part is doing it without sounding needy or breaking platform rules.

 Keep the message short

-Personalize a single detail
+Personalize one detail

 Explain why reviews matter